Test message

 Guides

-How To Install Our Gameboy Zero Z2 Rear Button Housing
+How To Install Our Game Boy Zero Z2 Rear Button Housing

-In this guide, I will show you how to install our “Gameboy Z2” rear button housing in a Nintendo Gameboy DMG case.
+In this guide, I will show you how to install our “Game Boy Z2” rear button housing in a Nintendo Game Boy DMG case.
 Before you get started please be careful with the housings.
 They are printed in resin to give them sharp details over an FDM 3D printer but they can shatter if dropped or if you apply too much force to them.
+I’ve updated this build to include special instructions for Kite’s Circuit Sword builds, so please pay attention to those instructions if you’re using Kite’s Circuit Sword.

 Disclaimer: This post was written for informational purposes only.
 I assume no liability or responsibility for damaged equipment or for any injury you may incur attempting to replicate this project.